Messancy

 Messancy ([mεsɑ̃si]; Metzig [ˈmɛtsɪç]; Miezeg; Messanceye) is a municipality of Wallonia located in the province of Luxembourg, Belgium.

 Population

-On 1 January 2007 the municipality, had 7,466 inhabitants, giving a population density of 142.4 inhabitants per km2.
+On 1 January 2022 the municipality, had 8,339 inhabitants, giving a population density of 159.1 inhabitants per km2.

 Area

 The municipality covers 52.43 km2.

 Sub-Municipalities

 The municipality consists of the following districts: Habergy, Hondelange, Messancy, Sélange, and Wolkrange.

 Other population centers include: Bébange, Buvange, Differt, Guelff, Longeau, and Turpange.

+Transport

+Messancy is transversed by the E25 highway from Liège to Luxembourg in the north.
+There are no highway exits in Messancy, but there is one exit just north of the municipality at Weyler.
+The European highway E411 from Brussels and Namur is double signed with the E25 until the exit in Weyler where it takes the N81 south.
+The major N81 route crosses the municipality north to south.
+It arrives from the provincial capital Arlon, passing the highway at the Weyler exit and continues south to Aubange and the French border near Longwy.
+It forms the backbone for transportation to the commune.
+The following national routes transvere Messancy: